HackYourFutureBelgium/sql-database/week1/README.md

 ```
 </details><br>

-Finally, how many German cities in district of 'Nordrhein-Westfalen' have over 250 thounsad inhabitants?
+Finally, how many German cities in district of 'Nordrhein-Westfalen' have over 250 thousand inhabitants?

 ```sql
 -- Retrieve cities in the district of Nordrhein-Westfalen with more than 250000 of population